SagarG2003/RealEstateNextJS/README.md

 *   Integrated with Google Maps for real time display of property locations
 *   Immersive 3D virtual tour experience of the property.
 *   Responsiveness UI styled with tailwind CSS
-*   User authentication with Google and X
+*   User two factor authentication(2FA) with Google and X

 <h2>🛠️ Installation Steps:</h2>